Next Health Staff | | 0 comments

 Don’t let the voodoo detoxes out there deter you completely.
 There are many scientifically proven ways to support your body’s own detoxification systems and ensure your detox pathways are functioning optimally.

-While you don’t have complete control over many environmental factors, like air quality or water contamination, you do have control over what you eat.
+While you don’t have complete control over many environmental factors, like air quality or water contamination, you do have control over your dietary consumption.
 Supporting your gut health and eating foods that promote detoxification is a powerful way to combat toxic exposure.

 It is important to eat organic whenever possible to minimize exposure to harmful pesticides.
 The fewer chemicals you ingest, the fewer your body has to eliminate.